gabrielsoltz/metahub/README.md

 **Metahub** approaches focus on context and impact.
 It considers a standard range of criteria to identify and prioritize the most critical findings, but those criteria are populated with information from your environment.
 These criteria are also completely customizable: A critical vulnerability for one organization may be well within the risk appetite of another.

-**MetaHub** Understand your context by connecting to your affected resources to understand your Tagging strategies, your CloudTrail events, your associations, and your configuration to enrich your security findings with the information needed to understand the impact of the finding.
+**MetaHub** Understand your context by connecting to your affected resources to understand your Tagging strategies, your CloudTrail events, your resource configuration and associations, to enrich your security findings with the information needed to understand the impact of the finding.

-After understanding your context, **MetaHub** will evaluate various impact criteria, including exposure, access layer, encryption, status, age, environment, and more.
+After understanding your context, **MetaHub** will evaluate various impact criteria, including `exposure`, `access` layer, `encryption`, `status`, `age`, `environment`, and more.
 You can customize and add more impact criteria based on your needs.

 With all those criteria evaluated, MetaHub will generate a **Score** for each finding.
 You can rely on this score for prioritizing findings (where should you start?), directing attention to critical issues, and automating alerts and escalations.